lubomirzak/maze/README.md

 Angular app consists of two projects - maze.angularapp.client and Maze.AngularApp.Server.

 Client displays very simple UI with two inputs to enter dimensions of the maze.
-Once submitted to the server, maze is displayed and can be solved either manually via clicking on "Traverse manually" button and navigating Mario via standard Left/Right/Up/Down arrow keys on the keyboard or automatically via clicking on the "Show path" button.
+Once response from the server is received after submit, maze is displayed.

+It can be solved
+-  Manually via clicking on the "Traverse manually" button and navigating Mario via standard Left/Right/Up/Down arrow keys on the keyboard
+-  Automatically via clicking on the "Traverse automatically" button.
+Once clicked, Mario starts moving along the correct path until he reaches the end and maze is considered solved.
+To stop him, "Reset" button can be used.

+The "Show path" and "Hide path" buttons will show/hide the path to solve given maze.

 The "Reset" will hide the maze and return user to the initial state.

 To run it either run it from Visual Studio as multiple projects startup/run the server part or run `RunAngularApp.ps1` powershell script.
 Default port for the client is `https://localhost:4200/`.